adityai/taiko-classroom-snapshot/README.md

 ## To view in lightbox

-Run apache2 or any web server from this folder and open the page in the browser.
+Open index.html in a browser.